wyattp23/task-manager/README.md

 1. Clone the repository:

-2. Create a `.env` file in the project /frontend and /backend with the values found in the respective `.env.tpl` files to run the services locally.
+2. Create a `.env` file in the project root with the values found in the `.env.tpl` file to run the services locally.

 3. Build and start the services: